 The Process of Self Solemnization

-Up until now, the process of getting married by yourself might seem like a simple idea.
+Up until now, the process of getting married by yourself might seem like a simple idea versus a traditional wedding ceremony.
 You just visit your preferred destination and say the words, right?
-Well, even if you like the idea of a self solemnization ceremony, there is still a legal process for getting yourself married to your partner.
+Well, even if you like the idea of a self-solemnization ceremony, there is still a legal process for getting yourself married to your partner.

 First up, you both need to visit the local office of the county clerk to apply for a marriage license.
 It must be in a state where self solemnization has been legalized.
 Otherwise, it will lead you to nowhere.